HELLO, WE ARE

 Don’t Allow Dirt to Clog Your Pipes

-Washing too much mud and dirt down your drain too often can cause build-ups and clogs.
-Try to shake off or use a hose to rinse off as much of the dirt as possible outside, then finish the cleaning over your sink.
+Frequently washing mud and dirt down your drains can lead to build-ups and blockages.
+To prevent this, shake off or hose away as much dirt as possible outside before washing the remainder in your sink.

 Avoid Soap Bars With Fat